The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

 Celebrating the Start of the Rainy Season or Winter

-The Day of the Cross is a pre-colonial harvest celebration.
-This tradition was started by indigenous peoples who worshipped the god of rain and fertility; they offered sacrifices to celebrate the commencement of the rainy season or winter.
+The Day of the Cross is a pre-colonial harvest festival.
+Historians suggest that indigenous peoples initiated this tradition to honor the god of rain and fertility.
+They offered sacrifices to mark the beginning of the rainy season or winter.

 For individuals or families that follow indigenous or religious traditions, this is the beginning when the earth’s flowers and fruits will start to emerge.